mvaganov/thinkwithtools/curriculum.md

 </ul></details>
 <!-- ~60-110 min -->
 <details><summary>Learn basic HTML by hand</summary><ul>
-<li><i>(5 min)</i> Introduce the importancs of web programming.
+<li><i>(5 min)</i> Introduce the importance of web programming.
 "Web development with HTML, CSS, and JavaScript is critical literacy in this course.
 It is true that by the end of the class, the AI will be writing most of your code.
 However, it is an inescapable fact that these technical skills are required to edit, critique, and improve AI output. web programming is not mechanics that can be ignored, it is the source of your most powerful agency when doing web development."<br>
 "We are going to write HTML by hand, so that you can get a feel for the technology, and understand the output that LLMs give us."
 <li><i>(2 min)</i> Have each student create a plain text file, with a <code>.html</code> suffix
 <li><i>(30 min)</i> Write "Hello World!
 This is my first HTML webpage."
 Starting from scratch, from an empty file with some understandable text, add HTML tags one at a time.
 This will give students clarity about how to program, and dispel some ambiguity about what code does.
-Make predicitons about output and test those predictions often, so that students can recognize and get into that habit as well.<ul>
+Make predictions about output and test those predictions often, so that students can recognize and get into that habit as well.<ul>
 <li>Use <code>b</code>old, <code>i</code>talics, <code>u</code>nderline, and <code>strike</code> tags to change the appearance of words written in the page.
 <li>Add an image. show how the <code>img</code> tag works (<code>src</code> and <code>with</code> or <code>height</code> variables)
 <li>Show how the <code>a</code>nchor tag works (<code>href</code> to google.com, or some other safe website)